spree/spree/README.md

     $ rake test_app
     $ rake spec
     $ rake cucumber
+    $ rake          #=> 'this will run both spec and cucumber tests for the gem'

 If you want to run all the tests across all the gems then